irakan/my-learning-journey/README.md

         My biggest issue is what to build?
 I have a lot of ideas, and many of them suck :smile:.
 But, I have one idea that came to my while taking a shower today (as always xD), that I think it's good even though it's not unique but I really like it.

         My current thought pattren for this is:

-        Find current products in the market that are doing well `->` Find what they are missing `->` Make it better than the competition
+        Find current products in the market that are doing well `->` Make it better than the competition

         So, I decided to start working on it.
 I am going to start with a small MVP (Minimum Viable Product) and see if people like it or not.
 If they do, I will continue working on it.
 If they don't, I will move on to the next idea.